19.03.2026

 An American inspired Terex HC 110

-In a way, this is a ‘coming home’ for American, as IPS Cranes was established by Tom Holly in 1988 as a spin-off from American Hoist.
-He had managed its prototype test division and bought that business out when the American plant closed.
+In a way, this is a ‘coming home’ for American, IPS Cranes was established by Tom Holly in 1988 as a spin-off from American Hoist.
+He had managed its prototype test division and bought that business out when the American plant closed that year.
 In 2001, IPS acquired American & Ohio Locomotive Cranes, and in 2013, it built its first new locomotive crane.
-Earlier this year, it acquired Markload, a load monitoring system manufacturer.
+Earlier this year, it acquired Markload, a load monitoring systems manufacturer.

 The IPS locomotive crane production line